flavius-t/simple_shell/README.md

 ## Compilation

 A makefile has been included to simplify compilation.
-Simply type following prompt:
+Simply type the following prompt:

 ```
 prompt> make